+NOTE: No CCLC BP

 In order to fulfill its commitment to student learning, the Grossmont-Cuyamaca Community College District (District) provides a wide range of educational programs and services to its students, one of which is Cooperative Work Experience.

 To ensure compliance with applicable laws and regulations, the Chancellor shall ensure that administrative procedures are written regarding work experience opportunities for District students.
 Furthermore, the Chancellor shall ensure that the requirements of participation in the program are set forth in the Grossmont College and Cuyamaca College catalogs and published on the District website.